bodo-ai/Bodo/docs/source/aws.rst

 =========

-This page describes a simple setup process for HPAT on Amazon EC2 instances.
+This page describes a simple setup process for Bodo on Amazon EC2 instances.
 You need to have an account on Amazon Web Services (AWS) and be familiar with the general AWS EC2 instance launch interface.
 The process below is for demonstration purposes only and is not recommended for production usage due to security, performance and other considerations.